 Another great idea is to drop into the Cape Naturaliste Lighthouse just down the road from Dunsborough where an easy climb of 59 stairs will give you the most incredible reward of breathtaking panoramic views of the Indian Ocean and surrounding areas.
 For more walking trail options in the southwest click here.

 Take a stop at the Margaret River Chocolate Factory – one of the region’s top tourist attractions (even more so if you’re travelling with kids).
-Entry is free and you can taste some of their award-winning chocolate, plus you get to see the products being made through the viewing windows.
+Entry is free and you can taste some of their award-winning chocolate.
+Pllus you get to see the products being made through the viewing windows.

-You also can’t go past Simmo’s Icecreamery, another firm favourite, where you’ll have a hard time choosing a flavour and an even harder time stopping at just one of their ‘udderly’ yummy offerings!
+You also can’t go past Simmo’s Icecreamery.
+This is another firm favourite, where you’ll have a hard time choosing a flavour and an even harder time stopping at just one of their ‘udderly’ yummy offerings!

 With so much to see and so much to do, it’s impossible to experience the best of the region on a single journey (so best you start making plans for a return trip!).
 But there is one place that you won’t want to miss out on as you make your way down south, and that’s Aristos in Bunbury.

-This stylishly casual beachfront restaurant overlooks the spectacular Koombana Bay, just five minutes from the Forrest Highway and is a much-loved favourite for those looking to break their journey from Perth to the South West.
+This stylishly casual beachfront restaurant overlooks the spectacular Koombana Bay.
+It’s just five minutes from the Forrest Highway and a favourite for those looking to break on their Perth to Margaret River drive.